-Hi!
-I am Nicole Aszalos and I have been working at MOA since May 2014.
-My official job title is a curatorial intern, but as in any smaller institution, that takes on a broad meaning since I am diving into something different and exciting every day.
-As a curatorial intern, my first project was to redesign the interpretive panels both on the Lawson site and inside the permanent gallery to make them more accessible and interactive with the public.
-Currently I am still working on that, but I have also started working on standardizing and creating digital records of the collection, rehousing various artefacts, and conducting research.
+My name is Nicole Aszalos and I have been part of the MOA team since May 2014.
+Although I am now the Curator, when I started my official job title was a curatorial intern, but as in any smaller institution, that takes on a broad meaning since I am diving into something new and exciting everyday.
+My first project was to redesign the interpretive panels of both the Lawson site and the permanent gallery in order to make them more accessible and engaging to the public.
+Currently I am standardizing MOA’s cataloguing database, creating digital records of the collection, rehousing archaeological artefacts, and conducting research.

-Since my background is in Classical Archaeology (Wilfrid Laurier) and my postgrad is Museum and Gallery Studies (Georgian), logically MOA combines the best of both worlds.
-I am thoroughly appreciative of this experience and the knowledge I am gaining here.
-MOA has taught me more than I could have imagined, introduced me to some fascinating people, and provided me an interest in North American archaeology.
-After I finish my internship, I plan on looking for a job in the heritage sector and hopefully pursue a Masters in Archaeology in the coming years.
+Since my background is in Classical Archaeology (Wilfrid Laurier) and my postgrad is Museum and Gallery Studies (Georgian), logically an internship at MOA combines the best of both worlds.
+I am thoroughly appreciative of the experience and the knowledge I am gaining here.
+MOA taught me more than I could have imagined, introduced me to some fascinating people, and shared with me an interest in North American archaeology.
+After I finish my internship, I plan on looking for a job in the heritage sector and hopefully pursue a Masters in the coming years.
 If I could say one thing about MOA, it would be to come and experience what it has to offer!
 It’s a great atmosphere and I highly recommend experiencing the space and the people behind it.